The Role of Content Strategy in Digital Marketing [2019 Update]

 This doesn’t just mean that you should merely sprinkle a keyword here and there, but that you have to have an idea of where your content might be shared and to make it while having that notion in mind as well.

-That said, here are some of the content marketing KPIs you should keep an eye on when creating your content.
+That said, here are some of the content marketing KPIs you should keep an eye on when creating your content, while you can also check out this interesting content marketing timeline interactive infographic to get a better idea of how the industry has been evolving.

 Make Sure to Choose Potent Keywords to Target